deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-12/aa-securing-the-administration-controller.md

             Figure 12-2.
 The Login view

-"Authorize Attribute" and "MVC 5" and "HTTP 404" -Core
+"Asp.Net" and "Mvc 5" and Controller and "HTTP 404" an "not found"

 The Required attributes that I applied to the properties of the view model are enforced using client-side validation.
 (Remember that the required JavaScript libraries are included in the _AdminLayout.cshtml layout created in the previous chapter.)
 Users can submit the form only after they have provided both a username and password, and the authentication is performed at the server when I call the FormsAuthentication.Authenticate method.